Vedant404-01/js-javascript/README.md

 # js-javascript
-Repo of javascript kind of learning documentation (self-paced)
+Repo of javascript kind of learning and other stuff. (self-paced)